yxiong/udacity-data-analyst/a-b-test/README.md

 ---------------------

 For Bernoulli distribution with probability `p` and population `N`, the analytical standard deviation is computed as `std = sqrt(p * (1-p) / N)`.

-We use the "rule of thumb" --- `N * p > 5` --- to check whether the analytically calculated variability is likely to match the empirical one.
+To understand whether the analytical estimates of standard deviation are accurate, i.e. whether it matches the empirical standard deviation, we consider whether or not the unit of analysis and unit of diversion matches up.

 ### Gross conversion